zsiki/GeoEasy/doc/reference_guide.rst

 .............................

 There are two file types which internal structure is flexible.
-These are the .dmp and .csv types.
+These are the .dmp (for observations) and .csv (for coordinates) types.
 In case of these input files the data structure is not defined, the user can set contents of the columns in the file while loading.
 When you select .dmp or .csv file another dialog is opened.